martinthomson/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 security.
 Forward security may be achieved by using a PSK-DH mode.

-In contrast, if a low entropy PSK is used, then PSK-only key establishment modes are subject to passive exhaustive search passive attacks which will reveal the traffic keys.
+In contrast, if a low entropy PSK is used, then PSK-only key establishment modes are subject to passive exhaustive search attacks which will reveal the traffic keys.
 PSK-DH modes are subject to active attacks in which the attacker impersonates one side.
 The exhaustive search phase of these attacks can be mounted offline if the attacker captures a single handshake using the PSK, but those